 What is Medicaid Planning?

-Medicaid will pay for the costs of long-term care at your home or in a nursing home if you are eligible.
-However, Medicaid has a complex set of eligibility rules that are based on a person’s income and assets.
-A plan developed by someone who does not know the ins and outs of the Medicaid rules can jeopardize your house, savings, and income.
-In order to prevent this from happening, it is critical for an Elder Law attorney to develop a thorough Medicaid plan for you before applying for benefits.
+Medicaid will pay for long-term care costs at your home or in a nursing home if you are eligible.
+However, Medicaid has a complex set of eligibility rules based on a person’s income and assets.
+A plan developed by someone who doesn’t know the ins and outs of Medicaid rules can jeopardize your house, savings, and income.
+To prevent this from happening, it’s critical for our elder law attorneys or Medicaid planning lawyers located in Islandia, Suffolk County, near Smithtown and Hauppauge, to develop a thorough Medicaid plan for you before applying for benefits.

 The eligibility requirements of Medicaid are complicated and constantly changing.
-Since Medicaid is so complex, there are many risks for people who may decide to put off developing/executing a Medicaid pre-plan.
+Since Medicaid is so complex, there are many risks for people who may decide to put off developing and executing a Medicaid pre-plan.

-Our staff is well versed in the numerous eligibility requirements associated with Medicaid.
+The staff at our Medicaid planning law firm is well-versed in the numerous eligibility requirements associated with Medicaid.
 We will meet with you and prepare a comprehensive evaluation of your financial situation.
-A good pre-plan can be designed to preserve, to the maximum extent possible, your assets for your family members.
+A good pre-plan can be designed to preserve the maximum amount of assets possible for your family members.

-We can also assist you with completing the required documents to successfully apply for Medicaid benefits.
-Be sure to click on our “FAQ’s” page to get a more detailed description of some of the documents we utilize in Elder Law.
+Our Medicaid planning attorneys help you complete the required documents to successfully apply for Medicaid benefits.
+Be sure to click on our FAQs page to get a more detailed description of some of the documents our elder law attorneys use to help protect you.